TeaByrd/Supplemental_Material/README.md

   * Genotype Data
     * Decoded genotype matrices (=SNPs distributions) of two choosen mechanisms and their correlations coefficient distributions: Interleukin signaling- and                Transport related subgraph.
        Results shown for VAMBN and sim1000G based simulations.
-Remaining subgraphs can be compiled by request.
+Remaining subgraphs can be uploaded by request.